Nid989/Circonomit_Hiring_Challenge/README.md

 I'm genuinely curious about industrial decision-making systems - the technical challenges are interesting, but what makes them hard is encoding real business logic correctly.
 STK's energy cost modeling taught me a lot about how manufacturing economics actually work.

 If you want to see my detailed technical documentation, it's in `task1_solution/TASK1_SOLUTION.md`.
-For my thinking on the other tasks, check `task3_solution/` and `task4_solution/`.
+For my thinking on the other tasks, check `task2_solution/`, `task3_solution/`, and `task4_solution/`.

 ## Next Steps I'd Take

 1. **Validate the business model** - Test with real manufacturing data to see if my assumptions about cost structures and market dynamics are realistic
+2. **Implement the performance optimizations** - The caching and parallelization strategies I designed for Task 2 would make the system much more responsive for business users
-2. **Implement the NLP pipeline** - The AI-based approach I designed would let business users contribute domain knowledge in natural language
+3. **Implement the NLP pipeline** - The AI-based approach I designed would let business users contribute domain knowledge in natural language
-3. **Add uncertainty modeling** - Real business planning deals with ranges and probabilities, not point estimates
+4. **Add uncertainty modeling** - Real business planning deals with ranges and probabilities, not point estimates
-4. **Build the conversational interface** - Make it actually usable for non-technical stakeholders
+5. **Build the conversational interface** - Make it actually usable for non-technical stakeholders

 Thanks for the interesting challenge!
 The STK scenario felt like a realistic industrial problem rather than a toy example.